enyeneer/homelab-docs/docs/services.md

 - Sits behind AdGuard Home in the DNS path
 - Important dependency for name resolution behavior across the lab

+### Tailscale
+**Role:** Remote access overlay network
+**Notes:**
+- Used as a practical remote-access layer for selected homelab services
+- Current ACL design restricts member/shared access to media-related services on `tag:media`
+- Main current Tailscale-exposed server is `seranogenomics`
+- MagicDNS is enabled for the tailnet
+- `seranogenomics` is shared outward to remote media users as a practical way to stay within the free-tier user limits

 ## Infrastructure

 ### Main Server